 - Lack of energy

-Avocados and their leaves contain a toxin called persin.
+Avocados and their seed and leaves contain a toxin called persin.
 It can be harmful to dogs and many other pets.

 Avocado poisoning in dogs can cause symptoms such as: